worreaud000/DigitalArt/aboutopart.md

 ### A Few Artists

 ##### Philip Taafe
 Philip was born in 1955 in Elizabeth, New Jersey.
 He has quite a few Op Art pieces.
-One of these, Eros and Psyche
+[Eros and Psyche](https://worreaud000.github.io/digitalart/ErosPsyche) is an example of this

 ![alt text](ErosPsyche.jpg "Eros and Psyche")